DLR-RM/BlenderProc/README.md

 The module\`s configuration can be accessed via `self.config`.
 This configuration object has the methods `get_int`, `get_float`, `get_bool`, `get_string`, `get_list`, `get_raw_dict`, each working in the same way.
  * The first parameter specifies the key/name of the parameter to get.
-By using `/` it is also possible access values nested inside additionally dicts (see example below).
+By using `/` it is also possible access values nested inside additional dicts (see example below).
  * The second parameter specifies the default value which is returned, if the requested parameter has not been specified inside the config file.
 If `None` is given, an error is thrown instead.

 **Example:**